How Should You Store Your Razor After Use? Tips to Make It Last Longer

 The Correct Way to Store Your Razor

-To extend the life of your razor, proper post-shave care is essential.
+To help extend the life of your razor, proper post-shave care is essential.

 1. Rinse the Blade Thoroughly